 Albarino wines are very aromatic, redolent of peaches and apricots and can display a complex array of flavours, similar to Viognier but with much less weight.

 It is no surprise to those who have tried these wines that this is now the most fashionable Spanish varietal white wine.

-Some winemakers believe that true Albarino is a worthwhile variety and the process of importing the wine through quarantine has begun.
+Some winemakers believe that Albarino is a worthwhile variety and immediately the true identity of the grapes was known the process of importing the wine through quarantine was begun.

 Many of those who planted Savagnin, and those who have tasted the wines believe that Savagnin is a very suitable variety for making aromatic white wine in Australia.
 See this page for Savagnin in Australia

 Cirami Estate in the Riverland Wine Region, Dell'Uva Wines and Tscharke in the Barossa and Margan Family Wines in the hunter valley are wineries which have released 'true' Albarino wines.

 Spanish style seafood dishes or tapas are the the obvious choices for food pairing with Albarino varietal wines.

 However it is a very versatile variety and can be used in a similar way to Riesling with all manner of seafood dishes, especially those with garlic.Paella, pastas and risottos will be enjoyed with these wines as well.

 This Book by Evan Goldstein contains many suggestions for pairing unusual varietal wines with food.
 One suggestion for food pairing with albarino is Steamed Manilla Crabs and Udon

 Have you checked out EST!
 Wine Tours Magazine?